ibm-cloud-docs/cloud-databases/hosting-models.md

 {: #hosting-models-scaling-tf}
 {: terraform}

-To scale a {{site.data.keyword.databases-for}} Isolated Compute instance, use a command like:
+To scale a {{site.data.keyword.databases-for}} Isolated Compute instance, use the following command:

 Update `host_flavor` with your desired amount.
 To implement your change, run `terraform apply`.